pragathiGopal25/SunSaver/MODELING.md

 The diagram was made with the help of [app.diagrams.net](https://app.diagrams.net/) because Mermaid does not provide functionality to model Use case diagrams. <br/>

 ## Class Diagram
-The class diagram focuses on the architecture in our app (Viewmodel - Repositoty - Datasource) and some of the most important data classes.
+The class diagram focuses on our apps architecture  (Viewmodel - Repositoty - Datasource) and some of the most important data classes.
 We do not include composables since they are strictly functions.

 ```mermaid
 classDiagram